Richard J. Maraia, M.D.

 A major interest is in deciphering what we refer to as "secondary information" in the genetic code.
 This information derives from the choice use of synonymous codons that encode the same amino acid.
 This can produce a layer of information beyond that which provides the amino acid sequence of a protein.
 That is to say that in addition to providing the template for the sequence of a protein, the use of certain synonymous codons can also produce additional biochemical effects, which we refer to as 'secondary information."
 The effects can be related to ribosome pausing which can affect protein folding, or alteratons of the stability of the mRNA.
 Other types of secondary information can also be encoded in the choice use of synonymous codons, for example sets of mRNAs that share similar patters of synonymous codon bias are similarly sensitive to tRNAs with the same anticodon modification and exhibit similar patterns of efficiency of translation elongation.
 The components of the secondary information system are the tRNA pool, the tRNA modification enzymes, and the codon bias distribution among the mRNAs.

-Dr. Maraia received an Associate of Science degree from Kingsborough Community College (KCC) of the City University of New York.
+Dr. Maraia received an Associate of Science degree from Kingsborough Community College (KCC) of the City University of New York (CUNY).
 He was awarded The KCC Dean's Scholarship to Columbia University from which he received a B.S. in Biological Sciences.
-Maraia received his M.D. from Cornell University Medical College.
+Maraia received a M.D. from Cornell University Medical College in 1985.
 He obtained specialty training as an Intern and Resident in Pediatrics at The New York Hospital.
 Dr. Maraia then went to the NICHD as a Clinical Fellow and also trained in the Interinstitute Medical Genetics Program of the NIH.
 Dr. Maraia's service includes ongoing Chairmanship of the NIH Regional RNA Club.
 He also regularly serves on the Organizing Committees of the International Biennial Conferences on RNA Polymerases I & III, the Biennial Conferences on La and Related Protein (LARP).
-He has also served on the Earl Stadtman Investigator Search Committees for Molecular Bioilogy and Biochemistry (as Chair) and for RNA Biology at the NIH.
+He has also served on the Earl Stadtman Investigator Search Committees for Molecular Bioilogy and Biochemistry (as Chair) and for RNA Biology at the NIH, and is actively involved in recruiting tenure track investigators to the NIH.

 Arimbasseri AG, Kassavetis GA, Maraia RJ.
 Transcription.
 Comment on "Mechanism of eukaryotic RNA polymerase III transcription termination".
 Science.
 2014;345(6196):524.